jupyter-lsp/jupyterlab-lsp/JEP.md

 The interactive, data-driven computing paradigm provides additional convenience features on top of existing languages:
 - cell and line magics
-- tranclusions: "foregin" code in the document, often implemented as magics which uses a different language or scope than the rest of the document (e.g. `%%html` magic in IPython)
+- tranclusions: "foreign" code in the document, often implemented as magics which uses a different language or scope than the rest of the document (e.g. `%%html` magic in IPython)
 - polyglot notebooks using cell metadata to define language
 - the concept of cells, including cell outputs and cell metadata (e.g. enabling LSP extensions to warn users about unused empty cells, out of order execution markers, etc., as briefly discussed in [#467](https://github.com/krassowski/jupyterlab-lsp/issues/467))